What is THON?

 Can I donate in memory or in honor of someone?

 Yes!
 When gifts are received that are in memory or in honor of someone, THON will record the information and send a letter of acknowledgement to the honoree or other family members that are requested.
 If making a check donation, simply note on the memo line who the gift is in memory or in honor of, and include a note providing a name and address of where the acknowledgement should be sent.
-If making an online donation, simply forward your electronic receipt e-mail to email@example.com, and note who the gift was for as well as again the name and address for acknowledgement.
-Contact Regina Duesler, Finance Director, at firstname.lastname@example.org with any further questions or concerns.
+Contact Finance Director, at email@example.com with any further questions or concerns.

 I don’t see my question here.
 Whom should I contact?

-The registration for THON 2019 is placed in the September Mailer.
+The registration for THON 2023 is placed in the September Mailer.
 Your family will receive this either by mail or by e-mail, depending on the form of delivery you selected during the summer.
-If you have not received your First Mailer with the registration and are a Four Diamonds Family, please e-mail Elizabeth DeMarshall, Family Relations Director, at email@example.com.
+If you have not received your First Mailer with the registration and are a Four Diamonds Family, please e-mail Family Relations Director, at firstname.lastname@example.org.

 If I am late for a registration, can my family still participate in the event?